 We produce the Safeguarding Newsletter to keep everyone informed about good practice and new developments.
 Safeguarding is a shared responsibility and the newsletter reflects the variety of work taking place across the school.

 Barton and Winterton Sure Start Children Centres provide services for all children and young people and their families.
 All Sure Start Children's Centre activities are free to all families unless stated and activities are inclusive to all children and young people including those who have a disability or additional needs.
+Contact details can be found on our SEND page.

 North Lincolnshire Council provides a family information service which offers information, advice and assistance to families in North Lincolnshire who need support finding childcare, help with childcare costs, finding positive activities and a wide range of other issues related to every day family life.